scrabbletank/farhome-rules/eberron.md

 For each level cast above 2nd, add a wound die in slashing damage.
 When cast at 6th level or above, the weapon gains Reach 2.

+#### Ritual of Ethereal Protection

+- **Casting Time:** 10 minutes
+- **Range:** self
+- **Duration:** 3 days

+You perform a ritual to ward against ethereal damage.
+In addition to its casting cost you must sacrifice a small or larger creature as part of the ritual.
+Make a spellcasting roll against 3 bad and 1 terrible dice.
+On success you gain _Resistance_ 1 to ethereal damage.

+Your maximum wounds are reduced by 1 for the duration of the spell.
+You may cast this ritual on a willing creature whose blood you have siphoned with the creature paying the health cost.

+Add an enhanced die for every level cast above 2nd.

 ### Third Level